Conflict and Cooperation at the U.S.-Mexico Border: A Very Short History

 Each year IGCC provides funding for graduate students from all ten UC campuses, including one specially designated Herb York IGCC Fellowship.
 IGCC seeks to support dissertations around research topics that closely track to current global security priorities.
 The proposed dissertation research must have one of the following themes as an integral part of the project.

-- Indo-Pacific and the Rise of China: China’s rise as an advanced technological, innovation, and industrial powerhouse is one of the most profound developments of the 21st century and promises to reshape the global economic and technological order.
-Issues emanating from the Indo-Pacific region—including the implications of North Korea’s nuclear program, and shifts in global supply chains—have implications for global security.
-Proposals will be accepted on: the implications of China’s rise and shifting geopolitical dynamics in Asia for the economic competitiveness and national security of the United States and the rest of the world, including geoeconomics, geopolitics, national security, the environment, defense modernization, technology, and innovation.
+Issues emanating from the Indo-Pacific region—including the implications of North Korea’s nuclear program, shifts in global supply chains, and China’s rise as a great power—have implications for global security.
+Proposals will be accepted on: the implications of China’s rise and shifting geopolitical dynamics in Asia for the economic competitiveness and national security of the United States and the rest of the world.

-- International Security: The international security landscape is rapidly changing.
+The international security landscape is rapidly changing.
 Old definitions of what international security means, and what role states play, are evolving, while challenges proliferate beyond traditional domains.
-We will accept proposals on a range of traditional, as well as emerging, international security issues, including:
+We will accept proposals on a diverse range of traditional, as well as emerging, international security issues.

-- Regional and Major Power Relations and Institutions: Despite the emergence of new threats from non-state actors, the risk of interstate conflict remains substantial.
-Topics in this category may include: building global and regional multilateral institutions; role of rising powers; public versus public/private partnerships in governance; regional threat environment’s influence on nuclear proliferation; why some ethnic and religious conflicts become international wars; great power competition in the 21st century versus historical examples; the rise of China and its impact on the security and economies of East Asia and the United States.
+Despite the emergence of new threats from non-state actors, the risk of interstate conflict remains substantial.
+Topics in this category may include: building multilateral institutions; role of rising powers; public versus public/private partnerships in governance; regional threat environment’s influence on nuclear proliferation; why some ethnic and religious conflicts become international wars; great power competition; and the rise of China.